 When it kicked changed fees to the curb, Delta also ditched the $150 redeposit fee to cancel a SkyMiles award ticket to get your miles – plus the taxes and fees – back to your account.
 For travel through the end of 2023, any ticket booked with SkyMiles (including Delta's basic economy awards).
 From 2022 onward, all main cabin fares still get free cancellation, which could easily make it worth spending a few more SkyMiles.

-And that's a big deal.
+And that's a huge deal.
 It means there's no need to worry about using a voucher or fighting the airline for a refund.
-Just book your flights with SkyMiles, monitor the situation as coronavirus continues to unfold, and cancel it to get your miles back free of charge.
+Just book your flights with SkyMiles, monitor the situation as COVID-19 continues to unfold, and cancel it to get your miles back free of charge if necessary.

 Canceling these SkyMiles award tickets is simple, too.
 You can easily cancel the ticket online by navigating through “My Trips” and choose to modify your flight.
 So long as your flight meets the waiver criteria, you can cancel it and get your miles back immediately – though in some cases it may take a few days.
 Any taxes and fees you paid will be refunded to your credit card, too.

 Read our guide on the best ways to earn Delta SkyMiles!

 Delta's policy is among the most generous you'll find for booking award tickets with miles.
 But some of the incredible sales lately we've seen take the advantages of using SkyMiles to another level.